My Childhood Measles Week: What It Really Felt Like — and Why It Still Matters

 People love to say measles was “no big deal.”
 I hear it everywhere now.
 But I had measles.
 I remember it vividly.
 And let me tell you — nobody in our neighborhood was throwing measles parties.

-We were down for over a week, isolated in our rooms, feverish, coughing, and trying not to scratch our faces raw.
-My mom put socks on our hands so we wouldn’t scar ourselves.
-She took time off work — unpaid — to bring trays of water, check fevers, and keep us comfortable.
-That week cost her something.
+We were down for over a week, isolated in our rooms, feverish, coughing, and just plain miserable.
+My mom took time off work — unpaid — to care for us, bringing trays of water, checking fevers, and keeping us comfortable.
+That week or two cost her something.
 It cost all of us something.
+I still don’t know how she didn’t get sick.

 Our “comfort breakfast” was eggs on toast with hot milk poured over it — a Depression-era dish known as milk toast or creamed eggs on toast.
 We called it the “graveyard sandwich,” because kids always rename things.
 It was soft, warm, and easy on a sore throat.
 No Flintstones vitamins back then.
 Just cod liver oil, decent food, and a mother doing her best.